understandable-machine-intelligence-lab/Quantus/README.md

 ## User guidelines

+Just 'throwing' some metrics at your XAI explanations and consider the job done, is an approach doomed to fail.
+Before evaluating your explanations, make sure to:

 * Always read the original publication to understand the context that the metric was introduced in - it may differ from your specific task and/ or data domain
-* Spend time on understanding and investigate how the hyperparameters of the metrics influence the evaluation outcome; does changing the perturbation function fundamentally change the evaluation outcome?
+* Spend time on understanding and investigate how the hyperparameters of the metrics influence the evaluation outcome; does changing the perturbation function fundamentally change scores?
-* Can you establish that your chosen metric is well-behaved in your specific setting e.g., include a random explanation (as a control variant) for verification?
+* Establish evidence that your chosen metric is well-behaved in your specific setting e.g., include a random explanation (as a control variant) to verify the metric
+* Reflect on the metric's underlying assumptions e.g., most perturbation-based metrics don't account for nonlinear interactions between features

 ## Disclaimers

 1. Implementation may differ from the original author(s)

 Any metric implementation in this library may differ from the original authors.
-It is moreover likely that differences exist since 1) the source code of original publication is most often not made publicly available, 2) sometimes mathematical definitions are missing and 3) description of hyperparameter choice is left out.
+It is moreover likely that differences exist since 1) the source code of original publication is most often not made publicly available, 2) sometimes the mathematical definition of the metric is missing and/ or 3) the description of hyperparameter choice was left out.
-   This leave room for (subjective) interpretation of the metric.
+This leave room for (subjective) interpretations.
-The implementations of metrics in this library have not been verified by the original authors.
+Note that the implementations of metrics in this library have not been verified by the original authors.

 2. Discrepancy in operationalisation